byu-cpe/ComputingBootCamp/website/_selfpaced/How_to_create_Automated_Pass-off_Tests.md

   run: node .cbc/makeComment.js ${ secrets.AUTH_TOKEN } ${ steps.number.outputs.content } "Problem 1 tree executable ran"
 ```

-This step tries to run the executable that the `make` command should have generated, and saves it's output to a file called "output.log".
+This step tries to run the executable that the `make` command should have generated, and saves its output to a file called "output.log".

 ```
 - name: Read Output